 Manuscripts and printed scores of music composed by the examiner and pedagogue William Lovelock, best known for his widely used series of textbooks on harmony.
 A hand list of the William Lovelock Collection is available.
 The collection also includes a small amount of archival material such as photographs, scrapbooks, programmes and ephemera.

-Music Manuscript Collection
+Music Manuscripts Collection

 Morag Noble Collection